 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 With billions of people around the world using social media services such as Facebook, LinkedIn and Twitter, attackers are no longer restricted to use one means of sending messages to potential victims.

-Some attacks are simple and easy to spot: a Twitter bot might send you a private message containing a shortened URL which leads to something bad such as malware or maybe even a fake request for payment details.
+Some attacks are simple and easy to spot: a Twitter bot might send you a private message containing a shortened URL that leads to something bad such as malware or maybe even a fake request for payment details.

+SEE: Mobile security: These seven malicious apps have been downloaded by 2.4m Android and iPhone users

-But there are other attacks which play a longer game.
-A common tactic used by phishers is to pose as a person - often an attractive women - using photos ripped from the internet, be it stock imagery or someone's public profile.
-Often these are just harvesting Facebook 'friends' for some future nefarious means and don't actually interact with the target.
+But there are other attacks that play a longer game.
+A common tactic used by phishers is to pose as a person using photos ripped from the internet, stock imagery or someone's public profile.
+Often these are just harvesting Facebook 'friends' for some future mission and don't actually interact with the target.

 However, sometimes plain old catfishing comes into play, with the attacker establishing a dialogue with the (often male) target - all while posing as a fake persona.

-After a certain amount of time - it could be hours, it could be months - the attacker might concoct a false story and ask the victim for details of some kind such as bank details, information, even login credentials, before disappearing into the ether with their gains.
+After a certain amount of time - it could be days, it could be months - the attacker might concoct a false story and ask the victim for details of some kind such as bank details, information, even login credentials, before disappearing into the ether with their info.

-These campaigns can be completely random, but some are specifically targeted with hackers running an entire online persona of a fake person across multiple social media sites in order to look like an authentic, real living person.

 One campaign of this nature targeted individuals in organisations in the financial, oil and technology sectors with advanced social engineering based around a single, prolific social media persona that was absolutely fake.